 The performance of wireless communications, particularly in operational battlefield conditions, can literally mean life or death.
 Knowing that the network assets that are deployed with the mission will satisfy the communication needs of the warfighters executing the mission is an important predictor of mission success.

 How can mission commanders achieve confidence in the ability of these assets to satisfy the mission needs under expected operating conditions during battlefield communications, particularly as those needs change or the network assets are degraded or destroyed?
 Exercises using live assets are costly, resource-intensive and provide limited opportunities to investigate alternatives scenarios; they are also of limited value in early stages of system design.
 Pure constructive models often lack the realism of live exercises, and the capability to incorporate mission-critical applications directly into the models.

-The current generations of live, virtual and constructive (LVC) network models provide a cost-effective solution to accurately evaluate network & application performance, and hence mission success, for complex system of system in operational environments.
-Thus, a commander can not only build confidence that the battlefield communication network will successfully support the mission, but also gain actionable insights into how mission dynamics (e.g., loss of a relay or a cyber threat) may impact the mission.
-LVC network models can also substantially reduce lifecycle costs of networks and networked applications through all the stages from design, development, test, and planning and ensure a more robust deployment capability to ensure mission success.
+The current generations of live, virtual and constructive (LVC) network models provide a cost-effective solution to accurately evaluate network & application performance, and hence mission success, for complex systems of systems in operational environments.
+Thus, a commander can not only build confidence that the battlefield communication network will successfully support the mission but also gain actionable insights into how mission dynamics (e.g., loss of a relay or a cyber threat) may impact the mission.
+LVC network models can also substantially reduce life-cycle costs of networks and networked applications through all the stages from design, development, test, and planning and ensure a more robust deployment capability to ensure mission success.

 Modern military networks and networked applications impose a variety of critical requirements on the underlying communication assets.
 Some key issues that must typically be addressed include: